 A brief response to Trueman and Goligher

-From complementarians who are objecting to ERAS
+From complementarians who are objecting to ESS

 Note: Since it’s Grudem and Ware’s version of ERAS that is causing most discomfort, I’m placing in this group all those who seem uncomfortable with Ware and Grudem’s version.